 Circular agriculture takes a very different approach.
 It requires the development of more robust agroecosystems, which have an inherent capacity to maintain soil functions, to deal with pests, diseases and weeds, as well as with unfavourable weather conditions.
 A strong dependency on external inputs is thus not compatible with the circular approach.
-Robust agroecosystems depend on the efficient management of ecosystem services beyond mere provisioning services (see Box 3).
+Robust agroecosystems depend on the efficient management of ecosystem services beyond mere provisioning services.
 This can be achieved through a variety of approaches, including the introduction of beneficial species and the adoption of less disturbing soil management practices.

 The first approach involves the active introduction or augmentation of species that support ecosystem functions.
-For instance, the project coordinated by project lead Mariame Asfaw1 evaluated the performance in Ethiopia of the multi-purpose tree Acacia saligna, which originates from Australia.
+For instance, the project coordinated by project lead Mariame Asfaw evaluated the performance in Ethiopia of the multi-purpose tree Acacia saligna, which originates from Australia.
 The tree provides fuel, poles and feed for livestock, which is particularly important in periods of drought.
 These leguminous trees can contribute to maintaining soil fertility by fixing nitrogen from the air (Giller, 2001), to land restoration by reducing erosion and to providing soil cover and supporting pollinator communities (including honeybees) by providing nectar and pollen.
-In Kenya, the project coordinated by project lead Geoffrey Ongoya2 showed that introducing beneficial micro-organisms in combination with other non-chemical additives to the soil had a suppressive effect on soil-borne diseases and consequently increased tomato yield.
+In Kenya, the project coordinated by project lead Geoffrey Ongoya showed that introducing beneficial micro-organisms in combination with other non-chemical additives to the soil had a suppressive effect on soil-borne diseases and consequently increased tomato yield.
 Since tomato is a major crop in Kenya that is important for income security in rural households, but can strongly suffer from pathogens, this finding can potentially have a significant impact for farmers.
 Still, the approach piloted in this project still depends on regular applications of crop protection inputs.
-It might therefore be worthwhile to explore whether the augmentation of the soil biota can also result in the permanent establishment of a community of beneficial biota that contributes to a long-term enhancement of the disease-suppressive potential without the need of recurrent applications.
+It might therefore be worthwhile to explore whether the augmentation of the soil biota can also result in the permanent establishment of a community of beneficial biota that contributes to a longterm enhancement of the disease-suppressive potential without the need of recurrent applications.
 If not, the success of this technical innovation will still depend on the availability of these crop protection products on the market and the financial means of households to buy them.

-1 Farmer-led agroforestry innovation in Ethiopia: improving livelihoods and food security by utilizing Acacia saligne, coordinated by project lead Mariame Asfaw (further: Farmer-Led Agroforestry)
+&lt;sup>1 'Farmer-led agroforestry innovation in Ethiopia: improving livelihoods and food security by utilizing Acacia saligne' (see Annex)

-2 Development, Validation and Dissemination of Integrated Pest Management Packages for Tomato Leafminer (Tuta absoluta) and Fusarium wilt-root knot nematode complex affecting tomato production in Kenya coordinated by project lead Geoffrey Ongoya (further: Integrated Pest Management)
+&lt;sup>2 'Development, Validation and Dissemination of Integrated Pest Management Packages for Tomato Leafminer (Tuta absoluta) and Fusarium wilt-root knot nematode complex affecting tomato production in Kenya' (see Annex)